-As of June 30, 2018, the Library has net fixed assets of \$863,725.
-The original cost of these assets is \$2,016,178 and the accumulated depreciation on these assets is \$1,152,453.
+As of June 30, 2019, the Library has net fixed assets of \$947,546.
+The original cost of these assets is \$2,154,702 and the accumulated depreciation on these assets is \$1,207,156.
 (See Note 2 to the financial statements for further detail.)
-Of the total fixed assets, land and buildings account for 73%, equipment accounts for 15%, and furniture and fixtures account for 12%.
+Of the total fixed assets, land and buildings account for 74%, equipment accounts for 15%, and furniture and fixtures account for 11%.

 The Library initiated a building maintenance project in the fiscal year ending June 30, 2018 with an estimated cost of \$158,500.
-The project would entail the total replacement of the current roofing system and the replacement of nine HVAC units and will be completed in the fiscal year ending June 30, 2019.
-Due to the age of the units (15 years), the expiration of the warranty on the roof, and the ongoing maintenance issues that have arisen from these components, it is considered necessary to complete this replacement project in order to provide a safe, comfortable and enriching environment for Library patrons.
+The project entailed the total replacement of the current roofing system and the replacement of nine HVAC units and was completed in the fiscal year ending June 30, 2019.
+Due to the age of the units (15 years), the expiration of the warranty on the roof, and the ongoing maintenance issues that have arisen from these components, it was considered necessary to complete this replacement project in order to provide a safe, comfortable and enriching environment for Library patrons.

-The Library has obtained total local government funding (detailed below) in the amount of \$71,000, an Alleghany Foundation grant in the amount of \$30,000, Nettleton Foundation grants totaling \$26,000, and a \$30,000 grant from the Alleghany Highlands Regional Library Foundation to use toward the completion of the project.
-The Alleghany Highlands Regional Library Foundation may award additional funds if needed.
+The Library obtained total local government funding in the amount of \$71,000, an Alleghany Foundation grant in the amount of \$30,000, and Nettleton Foundation grants totaling \$26,000 to use toward the completion of the project.